Information for Parents and Families

 An example of a whole-person treatment approach is the Lakota Worldview Healing for individuals and families, a powerful journey that can be a lifelong process, unique for each person and/or family.
 Two videos featuring Lakota members describe the what the journey is like when smooth and free from interruption, and what happens when imbalance and disruptions happen in each of the four stages of life from childhood through returning to the spirit world.

 A: Buprenorphine, or Subutex, is a common medication that can be taken for opioid use disorders to heroin and other narcotic painkillers during pregnancy.
 Buprenorphine has been proven to improve the likelihood of achieving sobriety from opiates while pregnant.
-It helps to avoid withdrawal while curbing cravings for use of other opioid drugs and allows mothers to focus on treatment and long-term recovery.
+It helps to avoid withdrawal while curbing cravings for use of other opioid drugs and allows pregnant people to focus on treatment and long-term recovery.
 Buprenorphine may be taken as a tablet or film (placed under the tongue or in the cheek).

 A: When taken as prescribed, buprenorphine does not seem to increase the chance for pregnancy problems.
 Buprenorphine in pregnancy has shown to reduce drug use, improve infant birth weight, and outcomes associated with Neonatal Opioid Withdrawal Syndrome (NOWS).
 NOWS, also referred to as Neonatal Abstinence Syndrome (NAS), is a collection of symptoms caused by withdrawal from opioids.